aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 ## Lab Overview

-Being responsible for Contoso's Network Security team, you are going to run a mock DDoS attack on the virtual network.
-The following steps walk you through creating a virtual network, configuring DDoS Protection, and creating an attack which you can observe and monitor with the help of telemetry and metrics.
+In this lab, you will simulate a Distributed Denial of Service (DDoS) attack on a virtual network, as part of your responsibilities within the Contoso Network Security team.
+You will go through the steps of creating a virtual network, configuring DDoS protection, and monitoring the attack using telemetry and metrics.

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Configure%20Azure%20DDoS%20Protection%20on%20a%20virtual%20network)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab Objectives
 In this lab, you will complete the following tasks: